emberjs/rfcs/text/0051-strategies.md

 [offers](https://medium.com/@Rich_Harris/tree-shaking-versus-dead-code-elimination-d3765df85c80)
 a pretty good explanation in the context of [Rollup](https://rollupjs.org/).
 The gist is dead code elimination happens on a final product by removing bits that are unused.
-Treeshaking is not about excluding the code but about including the code that's used.
+Tree-shaking is quite different - given an object we want to construct, what is the exact set of dependencies we need?.

-With this RFC, we lay out the foundation and create a framework by which both dead code elimination and treeshaking code be implemented.
+With this RFC, we lay out the foundation and create a framework by which both dead code elimination and tree-shaking code be implemented.

 However, there are still several things that are missing: